Why a DWI Specialist is a More Effective Criminal Defense Attorney

 A Library of Knowledge

-Defense attorneys who are DWI specialists understand anatomy, biology, chemistry, physics and physiology, and we have libraries of research, case studies and experience that we’ve amassed over time.
+Defense attorneys who are DWI Specialists understand anatomy, biology, chemistry, physics and physiology, and we have libraries of research, case studies and experience that we’ve amassed over time.
 This includes research on specific officers—including local police, sheriff’s deputies, county constables and state troopers—that indicates which officers are good or bad.

-At Trichter & Murphy, we do our own background checks on officers using the Freedom of Information Act and the Open Records Act.
+At Trichter & LeGrand, we do our own background checks on officers using the Freedom of Information Act and the Open Records Act.
 We’ll request information on an arresting officer and gain a keen understanding of what kind of official he or she is.
 In most cases we’re gratified to know when an officer is a good officer, but sometimes we are saddened to find that there are bad officers enforcing our laws.

 For instance, we know of one trooper with our Texas Department of Public Safety who has been recommended by his peers to be terminated twice for dishonesty.
 We know this because we accessed his records.